-Dr. Li Bai is an Associate Professor in Electrical and Computer Engineering Department at Temple University.
+Dr. Li Bai is the Chair and Professor in the Electrical and Computer Engineering Department at Temple University.
 He has extensive research experience and expertise in distributed software computing, wireless sensor networks, system and software integration using commercial-off-the-shelf products and computer network security.
 He published over 60 peer-reviewed international journals and conference papers in the related areas.
 He has been involved in several sponsored research projects using portable devices with 802.11 wireless communication protocols.
 In addition, he was a core organizer in the 8th International Conference on Information Fusion held in Philadelphia in July 2005.

 - PhD.
 Electrical Engineering, Drexel University, 2001